Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: Quantization for AIF-TEM

-This section presents the simulation results of the quantization process applied to the proposed AIF-TEM and classical IF-TEM.
-For AIF-TEM, the evaluation includes both classic and dynamic quantization techniques.
+This section presents the simulation results of the quantization process applied to the proposed AIF-TEM and the classical IF-TEM.
+For AIF-TEM, the evaluation includes both classical and dynamic quantization techniques.

-We start by comparing the quantization performance of AIF-TEM and classical IF-TEM using a standard uniform quantizer.
-The input signals are defined by the equation \eqref{input signal}, characterized by a frequency range of $\Omega = 2\pi[10:50]$ Hz and $M=2$.
-The coefficients $a[n]$ are randomly selected 100 times from the interval [-1,1].
+We start by comparing the quantization performance of AIF-TEM and classical IF-TEM with a standard uniform quantizer.
+The input signals are defined by the equation \eqref{input signal}, with $\Omega$ varying in the range $2\pi \cdot [10, 50]$ Hz and $M=2$.
+The coefficients $a[n]$ are randomly selected 100 times from the interval [-1, 1].
 The maximum amplitude is calculated as $c_{\text{max}} = \sqrt{(E\Omega)/\pi} = 2$.